- Day 1 Panama City, Panama

 Included in your voyage

-- Overnight in Panama City, including breakfast before the expedition cruise
+- Overnight in Panama City, including breakfast before the Expedition cruise

 - Transfer from the hotel to the ship in Panama City, including excursion

-Land-Programme Machu Picchu, Peru after the cruise
+Land-Programme Galápagos Island after the cruise

-- One night in Lima, including breakfast
+- Two nights in Quito, including breakfast and dinner

 - Expedition cruise in a cabin of your choice